patrickpichler/going-minimal/talk.md

 of the container image still has access to the secret?

 Before I explain you how, we need a bit of theory about the parts that make up a container image.

+Nowadays, there are two established container image formats out there.
+The Docker Image Spec and the OCI Image spec.

+The Docker Image spec specifies a JSON based configuration format, that is specially geared towards Docker and running containers.
+Even though it is well adopted outside docker by the container ecosystem, there are still some things that are left to be desired to enable a broader range of use cases.
+To ensure compatibility between those new emerging tools, the OCI was founded.

+OCI stands for Open Container Initiative and it was founded back in 2015 by Docker and other leaders in the container ecosystem.
+It also is using a JSON based configuration format and is considered an industry standard for container images.
+It is designed to be able to cover a large variety of use-cases, which for example include storing binaries in container registries.

+The Docker Image Spec and OCI Image have a lot of similarities, as they have a large overlap in usage.
+What I am going to explain now is more or less true for both, but we will use the Docker image format, as it is easier to export images from docker that way.

-Nowadays pretty much all container related tooling produce container image according to the OCI spec.
-OCI stands for Open Container Initiative.
-In a nutshell a container image is simply a tar ball containing a `manifest.json` that describes things such as the entrypoint command of the image, as well as the order of layers.
-All layers are then also stored as tar balls in the image. `Layers?` you might ask yourself.
-Yeah that is right, a container images consist of layers.
+In a nutshell a container image is simply a tar ball containing a `manifest.json` that describes things such as a config file, as well as the layers, that make up the container.
+All layers are then also stored as tar balls in the image.

 Each instruction in a Dockerfile creates a new layer.
 In our example, there will be `4` layers created.
 In the end a layer is once again a tar ball containing files and folders.
 When you then create a container from that image, you can imagine the container runtime extracting all files from the tar balls one by one in the order specified by the `manifest.json`.
 This is not exactly what is happening, but it is good enough to for now.

 All of this works pretty fine for adding new files in layers.
 Deleting a file is a bit more tricky.
-Let's have a look at the OCI image spec.
+Let's have a look at the Docker image spec.
 It says that file deletion are handled by special whiteout files.
 They are empty files, with the same name as the file to delete, only to be prefixed by `.wh.`.
 In our docker example this means, that the layer created by running the `rm` command will contain a single empty file in the `etc` folder called `.wh.secret.txt`.

 Let's see all of this in action, by simply exporting our container image by running `docker image